goyal-Dushi/react-coverpage-template/README.md

 This template is made using **Reactjs** with **Bootstrap**, allowing you to get started with building responsive cover page for your website with ease.

-The directory strucutre of the project, and splitting of the code into components & modules makes this template scalable & manageable.
+The directory structure of the project, and splitting of the code into components & modules makes this template scalable & manageable.
+But feel free to experiment and change it according to your needs 😄

 # Getting started

-Just follow the steps below to get started.
+Just follow the steps below to get started. 📓

 1. Fork the repo by clicking the fork button.
 2. The above command will create a separate copy of the repo